 The Florence R. Foerderer Live Animal Center

 The Live Animal Center, located in the rear of the ground level, is home to more than 100 live birds, mammals, reptiles, and invertebrates.
-Floor-to-ceiling observation windows afford visitors an interesting look behind the scenes, where busy staff and volunteers feed and groom the live animals and perform other routine tasks to keep the animals safe and healthy.
+Inside, busy staff and volunteers feed and groom the live animals and perform other routine tasks to keep the animals safe and healthy.

 All of the animals are injured or were born in captivity and would not survive on their own in the wild.
 In exchange for room and board, these animals help us teach visitors about conservation and the environment.